Perspective | The dos and don’ts of camping alone

 Make sure it’s not all business when you pack.
 While you want to prepare for it well and do it safely, you also want to have a good time.

-Hardie doesn’t leave for a camping trip without her Kindle.
 “I can hold a lot of books in there, and it’s super lightweight,” she says, noting that more often than not, nature will end up being her entertainment.

-For me, that’s packing good food and wine that will be fun to prepare around a campfire (or in the dark, huddled in my tent), and a book or two.
+For me, that’s packing wine and good food that will be fun to prepare around a campfire (or in the dark, huddled in my tent), and a book or two.

 Don’t: Camp secretly